Reviews You Can Rely On

 Conclusion

-Choosing the perfect windbreaker jacket can be challenging with the nuances of sport-specific design.
+Choosing the perfect windbreaker jacket can be challenging due to the nuances of sport-specific design.
 The products we reviewed here certainly did a good job of protecting us from the wind.
-Some were better suited to water resistance, while others were much more lightweight.
+Some were better suited to water resistance, while others were much lighter.
 The trick to figuring out which jacket to buy is to figure out how you'll use it.